-The site visit shall be conducted by two members of the review team; including the Lead Reviewer.
-As stated, both members shall be sufficiently fluent in the local language and where this is not the case, the review team leader and Assessment Body manager shall consider and provision for any special requirements to ensure that the site visit is effective (e.g. use of a local support translator).
+The site visit shall be conducted by two Members of the Review Team; including the Lead Reviewer.
+As stated, both members shall be sufficiently fluent in the local language and where this is not the case, the Lead Reviewer and Assessment Body QAR Director shall consider and make provision for any special requirements to ensure that the site visit is effective (e.g. use of a local support translator).

-3.6.1 Interviews and Consultation
+3.7 Interviews and Consultation

 Interviews can be held with individuals or with groups and can take the form of a consultation meeting.
 Questions should be structured in a logical flow and shall be objective and open in nature (i.e. requiring more that simple yes/no responses).
+An objective and professionally inquisitive attitude should be taken during conversations.

-At all opportunity, the review team shall seek objective, documentary evidence and witness activities that substantiate the existence and effective implementation of systems.
+At all opportunity, the Review Team shall seek objective, verifiable, documentary evidence and witness activities that substantiate or corroborate the existence and effective implementation of systems.
 Consultations shall commence with an introduction and short presentation of the aims of the QAR and expectations of the meeting.

 The outcome or close of meetings shall summarize any evidence reviewed and also any evidence that the auditee has offered to provide electronically post the meeting.
-The support reviewer shall take detailed notes / minutes of the meeting and also record the names, titles and contact details of those present.
+The Local Lead Expert shall take detailed notes / minutes of the meeting and also record the names, titles and contact details of those present.
 The meeting notes/minutes shall serve an accurate presentation of the meeting.

-3.7 Post Audit Reporting
+3.8 Post Audit Reporting